 Using soybeans in our products

-We use only whole, non-GMO soybeans as the base for our It’s Jerky Y’all, and It’s Big Crunchy Bacony Bits Y’all, meaning you’ll get the full range of benefits mentioned here each time you choose one of our products.
+We use only whole, non-GMO soybeans as the base for our vegan jerky, and vegan bacony bits, meaning you’ll get the full range of benefits mentioned here each time you choose one of our products.
 Not only are our soy products a healthy addition to your diet, but they also taste delicious, both on their own or as part of lots of yummy recipes.